Lavender oil is a topical remedy which is simply the distillation of lavender petals into a liquid.

 Read Annihilate Your Acne – get the diet that could transform your skin!

-Some believe that an irritating compound called camphor is a threat, but the levels in lavender oil are 0.1-1%.
-A true fact mutated into something completely different.
+Some believe that an irritating compound called camphor is a threat, but the levels in lavender oil are just 0.1-1%.
+This will fall even further once you dilute it.

 Meanwhile, only one case of lavender oil-induced phototoxicity has ever been reported in scientific literature.
 In fact, one experiment found that lavender oil inhibited sun damage, by preventing the formation of singlet oxygen free radicals, one of the classic free radicals generated by sunlight contact.
-The benefit wouldn’t be strong enough to clear acne, but it’s enough to completely vanquish the fears.
 Remember this fact: citrus essential oils are a much bigger photosensitising threat.

 The only problem is degraded lavender oil